novriyaandi/Portofolio/README.md

 ### Time Series

 **Description** : The project is done for an assignment for Machine Learning Course, held by Dicoding Indonesia.
+The goal is to build model that can predict Bitcoin Price in USD using Bitcoin Price datasets time series.

 **Library** : Numpy, Pandas, Keras, Matplotlib, Tensorflow.